CU-DBMI/set-website/about/index.md

 We can take a lab's ideas and scientific work, and turn them into a fully-realized, complete package of software, for both experts and lay-persons alike, that enables exploration of data, dissemination of knowledge, collaboration, advanced analyses, new insights, or lots more you could imagine.

-Some of the specific things we work on are:
+Some of the things we do are:

 - Modern, responsive web applications for data scientists, biologists, and more
 - Powerful and flexible backend systems and APIs for programmers
-- Interactive data visualizations for insights and engagement
+- Interactive data visualizations for insight and engagement
+- Research and mockups for rapid iteration and to ensure value before developing
 - Efficient and reproducible pipelines for analyzing large data
 - Scalable and robust cloud infrastructure
-- Beautiful websites with cohesive brand identities
+- Beautiful websites with cohesive branding and graphics
 - Automations for processing, deployment, testing, monitoring, etc. that can save time, money, and hassle
+- Code reviews for ensuring reliability, maintainability, and best practices
+- Advising on software-related grant writing
+- Software-focused technical support
+- Workshops, training, teaching, etc.

 But the best way to understand the things we do is by looking at the code and using the software yourself: